Mad Tea Party is commonly referred to as the Teacups Ride. This classic spinning attraction is located at Magic Kingdom in Walt Disney World.

-Might get a little dizzy!
+It might get a little dizzy!

 Mad Tea Party at Magic Kingdom

-Personally, I enjoy riding the teacups in the evening when the attraction is a little more lit up.
 And during the Halloween Party, it’s been known to have a special effect layover similar to the picture toward the top of the page.

 Here’s a look at Disney World’s version via YouTube: Complete Ride

-Know Your Disney Rules When Riding With Children-Any child under the age of seven or younger must be accompanied by an adult fourteen years or older.
+Know Your Disney Rules When Riding With Children: Any child under the age of seven or younger must be accompanied by an adult fourteen years or older.